LavanyaPobbathi/Sentence-Transformers-and-Multi-Task-Learning/DISCUSSION QUESTIONS.md

 ## 1. Training Strategy and Component Freezing

-Based on our implementation and test results (e.g., sentiment confidence ~42.11%, subjectivity confidence ~58.26%), here's when to freeze different components:
+Based on my implementation and test results (e.g., sentiment confidence ~42.11%, subjectivity confidence ~58.26%), here's when to freeze different components:

 ### When to Freeze Transformer Backbone:
 1. When fine-tuning for Fetch-specific terminology